microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

 We are in the process of setting up pull request checks, but to ensure our requirements are met, please ensure the following are complete with your pull request:
 1. Pull request description contains a concise summary of what changes are being introduced.
-2. Only one query or query group are introduced per pull request.
+1. Only one query or query group are introduced per pull request.
-3. If there are changes to an existing query, increase the tracked version of that query.
+1. If there are changes to an existing query, increase its version (found in the comments at the top of the query file '@version').
-4. Write at least one positive and one negative unit test for any new queries or changed queries.
-5. Run all unit tests.
+1. Run all unit tests.
-6. Run `codeql database create` and `codeql database analyze` successfully on a valid driver before merging.
+1. Run `codeql database create` and `codeql database analyze` successfully on a valid driver before merging.
-7. Update the help menu associated with any new queries.
+1. Add a .qhelp file for any new queries or update the existing one if there is new functionality for the end user.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us